UncleTeslim/Zindi-Africa-Loan-Default-Prediction/README.md

 1. train.py: Trains the logistic regression model and saves it to a file.

+2. random_forest.py: Trains the random forest model and saves to a file.

-2. test.py: Tests the trained model on a dataset with targets to evaluate its performance.
+3. test.py: Tests the trained model on a dataset with targets to evaluate its performance.

-3. inference.py: Takes user input via the command-line interface (CLI) to predict whether a customer will default on a loan.
+4. inference.py: Takes user input via the command-line interface (CLI) to predict whether a customer will default on a loan.

 ---